matrix-org/matrix-spec-proposals/proposals/4143-matrix-rtc.md

 string as call id) connected over `FOCUS_A`.
 This is all information that is needed for another room member to detect the running session and join it.

+We include the device_id in the member content to not rely on the exact format of the state key.
+In case [MSC3757](https://github.com/matrix-org/matrix-spec-proposals/pull/3757) is used it would not be the second element of the state key array.

+`created_ts` is an optional property that caches the time of creation.
+It is not required for an event that, has not yet been updated, there the `origin_server_ts` is used.
+Once the event gets updated the origin_server_ts needs to be copied into the `created_ts` field.

 There is **no event** to represent a session.
 This event would include shared information where it is not trivial to decide who has authority over it.
 Instead the session is a computed value based on `m.rtc.member` events.
-The list of events with the same `m.application` and `m.call_id` represent one session.
+The list of events with the same `application` and `m.call_id` represent one session.
 This array allows to compute fields like participant count, start time ...

 Sending an empty `m.rtc.member` event represents a leave action.
 Sending a well formatted `m.rtc.member` represents a join action.

-Based on the value of `m.application`, the event might include additional parameters required to provide additional session parameters.
+Based on the value of `application`, the event might include additional parameters required to provide additional session parameters.

 > A thirdRoom like experience could include the information of an approximate position